ashleve/lightning-hydra-template/README.md

 eval "$(python run.py -sc install=bash)"
 ```

+You can use it to automatically execute shell commands when entering folder.
 To setup this automation for bash, execute the following line:
 ```bash
 echo "autoenv() { [[ -f \"\$PWD/.autoenv\" ]] && source .autoenv ; } ; cd() { builtin cd \"\$@\" ; autoenv ; } ; autoenv" >> ~/.bashrc
 ```
-Keep in mind this will modify your `.bashrc` file to always run `.autoenv` file whenever it's present in the current folder, which means it's more of a trick than best practice (since it creates a potential security issue).
+Keep in mind this will modify your `.bashrc` file to always run `.autoenv` file whenever it's present in the current folder, which means it creates a potential security issue.

 **Explanation**<br>
-This line appends your `.bashrc` file with 3 commands:
+The mentioned line appends your `.bashrc` file with 3 commands:
 1. `autoenv() { [[ -f \"\$PWD/.autoenv\" ]] && source .autoenv ; }` - this declares the `autoenv()` function, which executes `.autoenv` file if it exists in current work dir
 2. `cd() { builtin cd \"\$@\" ; autoenv ; }` - this extends behaviour of `cd` command, to make it execute `autoenv()` function each time you change folder in terminal
 3. `autoenv` this is just to ensure the function will also be called when directly openning terminal in any folder